DominikSzabo1/MELTRONIC/README.md

 ### System requirements
 Developed and tested with R version 3.6.0 Planting of a Tree.
 Please refer to the [R project website](https://cran.r-project.org/doc/manuals/r-release/R-admin.html) for installation and basic usage examples.
-Typical installtiion time on a desktop computer is ~15 minutes.
+Typical installation time on a desktop computer is ~15 minutes.
 ```r
 library(data.table)
 library(dplyr)